Lok3rn3t/mc-stats/README.md

 # Minecraft status

-A fairly convenient bot to get information about the minecraft server without going to the server itself
+Rather handy bot to get information about the server minecraft without going to the server itself

 ## Installation
-Before installing, make sure you have configured the
+Before installing, make sure you set up the bot

 Clone the project
 ```bash